mhered/RoboticsChallenge/README.md

 This month of February I will be following @JohnVial 's [28-day robotics challenge]( https://becomearoboticist.com/).
 The program blends ideas from [teaching sprints](https://www.teachingsprints.com/), [atomic habits](https://jamesclear.com/atomic-habits-summary), and the [build in public](https://buildinpublic.com/) manifesto.
 I will document the process and share daily progress updates and key learnings in this repo as well as this [twitter thread](https://x.com/aergenium/status/1888376092571967708)

-I will be documenting the process in this repo:  Learn more about the program here:: https://becomearoboticist.com/
+I will be documenting the process in this repo: https://github.com/mhered/RoboticsChallenge

+Learn more about the program here:: https://becomearoboticist.com/

 ## Day 0

 Day 0: Setting things up.
 The challenge's repo  provides a containerized environment very easy to setup.
 Leveraging WLS, docker and the Dev Containers VS Code extension eliminates the need to fiddle with dual boot, ubuntu or ROS installs version compatibility, or dependencies.

-Day 0: Setting Up 🔧

-The repo https://github.com/johnny555/bar_ws provides a containerized environment that leverages WSL, docker, and the VS Code Dev Containers extension.
-Super easy to set up, and no fiddling with Ubuntu dual boot, ROS version compatibility, or dependencies.

-### Key learnings

-* cool Windows setup using Docker and Dev Containers VS Code extension shows promise
-* great excuse for a first contact with OBS Studio

 ### Sources